 "Hit me with it," he says.

-“We want 18 an hour.
-Considering the recent layoffs and subsequent increased work load for those of us that are still here, I don’t think it’s at all unreasonable.”
+"We want 18 an hour.
+Considering the recent layoffs and subsequent increased work load for those of us who are still here, I don't think it's at all unreasonable."

 "I highly doubt that.
 Profits are up this quarter.
 You can well afford to spread the wealth."